Zimperium/zScanMarketplace/README.md

 ## GitHub Prerequisites
   - If you use an Enterprise GitHub account, you need a GitHub Advanced Security (GHAS) license to use the zScan Action.
-  - If you are using a Public repository, GHAS, and Code Scanning are already enabled for you by default.
+  - If you use a Public repository, GHAS, and Code Scanning are already enabled by default.

 ## Get Started